+The project will be stocked with fish from the nearby hatchery at the Hubbs-Seaworld Research Institute.
 Fish feeding will occur by hand and automatic feeder according to a schedule determined by fish response.
 The frame will be cleaned regularly by scraping off any fouling organisms.
 Nets will be replaced at intervals based on the rate of fouling, generally four to six weeks in the summer.
 Old nets will be power washed on the docks and dried prior to reuse.
 Fish will be monitored daily, and any evidence of ill health will be reported to the project supervisor.
 Releases will occur at the dock once or twice each year as determined by OREHP.
-The pen will hold 3,000 to 5,000 fish to be released twice a year; therefore the maximum quantity of fish that can be released from this facility is 10,000 per year.
+Each cage will hold a maximum of 17,500 fish.
+Based on an assumed 90% survival rate, approximately 15,750 fish can be released from each cage.
+Since two groups of fish can be raised each year, the approximate number of fish to be released each year will be approximately 63,000.
+No antibiotics will be used in the fish rearing project.